rockwellwindsor/connect-sessions/session_11/README.md

   * Something to be thinking about going forward:
   <blockquote>
-    The name of a variable, function, class, CSS class or id, folder name, file name, should answer all the "big" questionsIt should tell you why it exists, what it does, and how it is used.
+    The name of a variable, function, class, (CSS class or id, folder name, file name,) should answer all the "big" questions.
+It should tell you why it exists, what it does, and how it is used.
 If the name requires a comment then the name does not reveal it's intent"
-    ~ Clean Code by Robert C. Martin
+    ~ Paraphrased from Clean Code by Robert C. Martin
   </blockquote>

   * Ex.